0xADE1A1DE/AssemblyLine/README.md

             Executes assembly code and prints out the contents of the rax register (return value register).
     ```
-1. `-r` executes assembly program specified by `path/to/file.asm` and print out the return value of that program
+1. `-r` executes assembly program specified by `path/to/file.asm` and print out the return value of that program<br><br>

 ## Adding new instructions

-To add support for new instructions please refer to: [src/README.md](https://github.com/daviduwu9/AssemblyLine/blob/instructionsguide/src/README.md)
+To add support for new instructions please refer to: [src/README.md](https://github.com/daviduwu9/AssemblyLine/blob/instructionsguide/src/README.md)<br><br>

 ## Acknowledgements
 #### Developers: